 Beneath the Skin, Album (2015)

-The band’s latest album saw their music take an entirely new direction; as opposed to the upbeat and jaunty tracks so prevalent in 'My Head is an Animal', 'Beneath the Skin' felt, on the whole, more personal, intimate, and human.
+The band’s second album saw their music take an entirely new direction; as opposed to the upbeat and jaunty tracks so prevalent in ‘My Head is an Animal’, ‘Beneath the Skin’ felt, on the whole, more personal, intimate, and human.

-The album tracks remain filled with references to fairies, mountains, and forests—this is Of Monsters And Men after all—but, still, 'Beneath the Skin' is a more considered and adult album; no longer shackled by childhood innocence, the album pushes the band’s potential for melancholy.
+The album tracks remain filled with references to fairies, mountains, and forests, this is Of Monsters and Men after all, but still, ‘Beneath the Skin’ is a more considered and adult album; no longer shackled by childhood innocence, the album pushes the band’s potential for melancholy.

 The album’s first single, ‘Crystals’, reveals that better than most; "Lost in skies of powdered gold/ Caught in clouds of silver ropes/ Showered by the empty hopes/ As I tumble down/ Falling fast to the ground” Upon its release, ‘Crystals’ topped the Billboard Adult Alternative Songs chart, a feat that not even Björk has achieved.

-The album was produced by Rich Costey—best known, perhaps, for his work with Death Cab for Cutie, Biffy Clyro, Foo Fighters and Muse—and was recorded in Iceland and Los Angeles.
+The album was produced by Rich Costey (best known, perhaps, for his work with Death Cab for Cutie, Biffy Clyro, Foo Fighters and Muse) and was recorded in Iceland and Los Angeles.

 The album peaked at Number 3 on the US Billboard 200, having sold over 61,000 copies in its first week of release, as well as entering the Top 10 of the UK charts.
 The album has also been certified Gold in Canada, having sold over 40,000 copies there.